As a Parent Teacher Organization (PTO) or Parent Teacher Association (PTA) President, you’re able to juggle a lot of things at once.

 Groups that aren’t as successful don’t.

-Here are a couple of forms that are essential for big picture organization:
+Here are a couple of forms that are essential for big picture organization to include in your PTO President binder:

 Leader Contact Information Form

-Keeping all the players straight is a task in and of itself!
+Keeping all the people who are involved with your school’s PTO straight is a task in and of itself!

 And there’s nothing worse than needing to reach out to someone in your PTO and not having their contact information.